ChristianOrr/feature-attribution-methods-jax/README.md

  - High resolution saliency map.
  - Fast: Only needs a single backwards pass to calculate gradients.
  - Works on a wide range of models.
- - Class discriminative (localizes the category in the image).

 #### Cons:
  - Lots of noise in the saliency map.